Óscar Arias: Mediator in 2009 Honduran constitutional crisis

-Post-presidency
+Post-presidency (2010–present)

 In 2025, Arias's US visa was revoked by the US State Department, which Arias blamed for his seeking better relations with China when he was president.
 In a Facebook post published in February, he remarked that Donald Trump acted like "a Roman emperor, dictating to the rest of the world what to do".

 At a news conference in San José, Arias stated that he had received a brief email from the U.S. government.
 The message referenced Section 221(i) of the Immigration and Nationality Act, which grants the secretary of state and consular officers the authority to revoke visas at their discretion.

 Health

 In August 2007, Arias was affected by tendinitis, and in April 2008 he canceled some activities because of muscular pain in his lumbar region.
 Subsequently, due to increasing difficulty in speaking over the course of several weeks, Arias went to the Philadelphia Ears, Nose and Throat Associates medical center in the United States on 20 May 2008, where it was determined that he had a nonmalignant cyst on his vocal cords.
 As a result, it was announced on 21 May that doctors advised him not to speak for one month, saying that if this did not help, surgery would be considered.
 On 11 August 2009 Arias was diagnosed with H1N1 Influenza, but he recovered.